AusterweilLab/jarjar/README.md

 jarjar -e

 # echo a message to the #general channel
-jarjar -e -u #general -m "Hi, everyone!!"
+jarjar -e -u "#general" -m "Hi, everyone!!"

 # Send yourself a notification when a script is completed
 jarjar -u @username -m "Your job is finished!" python my-script.py